Juan Soto (22) sits in the Yankees dugout as the...

 It will be that kind of winter.

-As Soto’s agent, Scott Boras, told three outlets that cover the Yankees, including Newsday, back in late May during a series against the Angels, players like Soto don’t come around often.
+As Soto’s agent, Scott Boras, told three outlets that cover the Yankees, including Newsday, in late May during a series against the Angels, players like Soto don’t come around often.

 “When you represent players . . .
-I call ‘centurions,’ where you can say that they will be among the top 100 players to ever play this game, when you represent a centurion, you don’t worry about the cost of them to a franchise because they increase the franchise value of the team,” Boras said.
+I call ‘Centurions,’ where you can say that they will be among the top 100 players to ever play this game, when you represent a Centurion, you don’t worry about the cost of them to a franchise because they increase the franchise value of the team,” Boras said.
 “Therefore, the only cost you’re worrying about is what it costs to build the monument.”

 Sounds pricey.
 And it will be.

-Both were masterclasses in their own way.
+Both were master classes in their own way.

 We’ll see what happens.